th-koeln-intia/ip-sprachassistent-team2/docs/pages/tech-stack/fuzzywuzzy.md

 # FuzzyWuzzy

-FuzzyWuzzy is an intent recognition system, that uses the levenshtein distance to compare a given input to preset intent sentences.
+FuzzyWuzzy is an intent recognition system, that uses the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to compare a given input to preset intent sentences.
 It works best with a small amount of sentences.

 ## Levenshtein distance

-The levenshtein distance describes the minimal count of characters you have to change, to transform a word into another.
+The Levenshtein distance describes the minimal count of characters you have to change, to transform a word into another.
 In the following example the levenshtein distance is 3.
 You have to change 3 characters from "Apples" to "Maple":

 1. Ap**p**les -> Aples (erased **p**)
 2. Aples -> **M**aples (added **M**)